issei-m/sfDependencyInjectionPlugin/README.md

     ...
 ```

 Everything is ready.
-Now, Your `sfContext` has been installed Symfony's ServicecContainer, it is called and used as following in your code:
+Now, Your `sfContext` has installed Symfony's ServicecContainer, it is called and used as following in your code:

 ```php
 $container = sfContext::getInstance();